DILAB-KAIST/ERBench/README.md

 #### binary/run_qa.py
 - Description

-    This python file triggers the data preprocessing steps using the data in the in the {task}_data/crafted folders and runs the models (GPT, Gemini, LLaMA, Mistral).
+    This python file triggers the data preprocessing steps using the data in the in the {task}_data/crafted folders and runs the models (GPT, Gemini, Llama, Mistral).
 The output of the program will be saved under the results folder.

 - Arguments
     - task